Skip to product information

 Preperaton

 Our Cheetah Espresso blend is one of our 2 blends.
-With a bright, juicy acidity that Ethiopian coffee is known for, this a perfect option both black and milk coffee.
+With a bright, juicy acidity that Burundi coffee is known for, this a perfect option both black and milk coffee.

 Tasting Notes: